-A restorative approach in schools works by building relationships, maintaining relationships and repairing relationships when harm has been caused.
+A peaceful, restorative, relational approach in schools works by building relationships, maintaining relationships and repairing relationships when harm has been caused.

 What are the benefits of a